glitznerf/glitznerf.github.io/exploration.md

 ### Eriskay
+Todo...

 ### Vatersay
+Todo...

 ### Barra
+Todo...

 ### Staffa
+Todo...

 ### Iona
+Todo...

 ### Mull
+Todo...

 ### Kerrera
+Todo...

 ### Cumbrae
+Todo...

 ### Arran
+Todo...

 ### Martin
+Todo...

 ### Skye
+Todo...

 ### Kintyre (Peninsula)
+Todo...

 ## Munros

 With my excitement for the island life, I have not bagged many Munros yet.
-Although I try to climb any hills that promise good views, many of them are too small to be acknowledged here (nothing against Corbetts, Grahams, and Donalds).
-However, my Munro scratch-off poster makes me look lazy, so in hopes of motivating me to pursue more, here some next wishes and bagged Munros!
+Although I try to climb any hills that promise good views, my Munro scratch-off poster makes me look lazy, so here some next wishes and bagged Munros!

 ### _Wishlist_
 - Ben Lomond - close to Glasgow and I was told it is a beatiful hike